Located Across the River from New York City

 From New York City

-The Burchard Building, completed in 1958, houses the offices and facilities of electrical and computer engineering, materials engineering, physics and engineering physics.
-The Laboratory for Multiscale Imaging, with several state-of-the art microscopes is located here.
-There is also a large theater for class lectures and weekly movies hosted by the undergraduate Student Government Association.
-The Red & Gray Cafe is located on the first floor.
+The Burchard Building, completed in 1958, houses the offices and facilities of the departments of electrical and computer engineering, materials engineering, physics and engineering physics.
+The Laboratory for Multiscale Imaging, incorporating several state-of-the art microscopes, is located in the basement level.
+There is also a large theater and a café here.

-The Carnegie Laboratory of Engineering was given to the University by the late Andrew Carnegie, a Trustee, in 1901.
-It houses the Design & Manufacturing Institute (DMI), as well as a nano-technology laboratory, a modern clean room and computer-aided manufacturing facility for the mechanical engineering department.
+The Carnegie Laboratory of Engineering was donated to the University by the industrialist Andrew Carnegie, a former Stevens Trustee, in 1901.
+It houses the Design & Manufacturing Institute (DMI), as well as a nanotechnology laboratory, a 'clean room' and a computer-aided manufacturing facility for the mechanical engineering department.

-Founded in 1935, Davidson Laboratory, located on Hudson Street, one block west of the main campus, is one of the largest and most internationally-renowned hydrodynamics and ocean engineering research facilities.
-The laboratory is also the home of a multi-university Research Center for Maritime Security funded by the Department of Homeland Security to address shoreline and port threats and vulnerabilities.
+The Davidson Laboratory, located on Hudson Street one block west of the main campus, is one of the largest and most internationally-renowned hydrodynamics and ocean engineering research facilities in the nation.
+Founded in 1935, the laboratory is home to a historic wave tank used to test craft hydrodynamics for a wide variety of government and industry collaborators.

-The Lieb Building is home to the the Wireless Network Security Center (WiNSeC) and the computer science department.
+The Lieb Building, also on Hudson Street, is home to the Wireless Network Security Center (WiNSeC) and Stevens' computer science department.

-A majority of the facilities utilized by the Stevens chemistry, chemical biology, biomedical and chemical engineering programs are located in the McClean building.
-The Highly Filled Materials Institute (HFMI) and the New Jersey Center for Microchemical Systems are located in this building, as well.
+The McLean Building houses the majority of the facilities utilized by the Stevens chemistry, chemical biology, biomedical and chemical engineering programs.
+The Highly Filled Materials Institute (HFMI) and the New Jersey Center for Microchemical Systems are also located in this building.

-The Morton-Peirce-Kidde Complex contains the offices of the College of Arts and Letters, which is home to programs in Science, Technology and Society; Technology and the Arts; and Humanities and Social Sciences.
-The Sound Synthesis Research Center, Motion Capture Lab, and Writing and Communications Center are located in this complex, as well as 21 classrooms, a lecture hall, seminar rooms, laboratories and a student lounge.
+The Morton-Peirce-Kidde Complex houses the offices of the College of Arts and Letters, home to programs in Science, Technology and Society; Technology and the Arts; and Humanities and Social Sciences.
+The Sound Synthesis Research Center, Motion Capture Lab, and Writing and Communications Center are all located in this complex, as well as 21 classrooms, a lecture hall, seminar rooms, laboratories and a student lounge.